OSCNWeb/oscn-news/_posts/2020-03-23-oklahoma-judicial-center-appellate-clerks-office.md

 In order to protect the health of essential court personnel, the Oklahoma Judicial Center including the Appellate Court Clerk’s Office is currently closed to the public.

-The SCAD Order 2020-29 states that all appellate filling must be mailed.
+The SCAD Order 2020-29 states that all appellate filings must be mailed.
 <strong>The Appellate Court Clerk’s Office is still accepting delivery by 3rd party commercial carriers in addition to US Postal service delivery.</strong>